0ut0flin3/VideoGPT/README.md

 `pip install -r requirements.txt`

+Add your OpenAI API Key in the `.env` file, then:

 `python3 main.py /path/to/yourvideo.mp4`

 Replace the path with the path of the video that you want to edit, then type the action you want to perform on the video: